Kotlin/dataframe/docs/StardustDocs/topics/toHTML.md

 Rendering of hierarchical tables in HTML is supported by JS and CSS definitions that can be found in project resources.

-Depending on your environment, there can be different ways to use a result of `toHTML` functions
+Depending on your environment there can be different ways to use result of `toHTML` functions

 ## IntelliJ IDEA

-### Working with a result
+### Working with result

 The following function produces HTML that includes JS and CSS definitions.
 It can be displayed in the browser and has parameters for customization.